romkatv/powerlevel10k/README.md

 Powerlevel10k is released under the
 [MIT license](https://github.com/romkatv/powerlevel10k/blob/master/LICENSE).
-Contributions are convered by the same license.
+Contributions are covered by the same license.

 ## FAQ